mwww/RM_sec_experiment/README.md

 ## 📝 License

-This research project is provided under [License] for educational and research purposes.
+This research project is provided under [GNU General Public License v3.0](LICENSE) for educational and research purposes.
 Commercial use requires explicit permission.